-Untitled (Study for a Mural), 2025 features a spare line drawing of two vertical faces in black on white paper.
-A large yellow circle intersects the left face, resembling the sun.
+Untitled (Study for a Mural), 2025 by Enrico David features a minimalist line drawing of two vertical faces in elongated black lines.
+A large yellow circle intersects the left face, resembling the sun, on a white background—showcasing unique art and simplicity.

 Enrico David